ethereum/ethereum-org-website/src/content/glossary/index.md

 ### block validation {#block-validation}

-The process of checking that a new block contains valid transactions and signatures, builds on the heaviest historical chain (meaning the on with the most accumulated attestations), and follows all other consensus rules.
-Valid blocks are added to the end of the chain and propagated to others on the network.
+The process of checking that a new block contains valid transactions and signatures, builds on the heaviest historical chain (meaning the oen that has accumulated the most attestations in its history), and follows all other consensus rules.
+Valid blocks are added to the head of the chain and propagated to others on the network.
 Invalid blocks are disregarded.

 ### blockchain {#blockchain}